Simulation of quantum computation with magic states via Jordan-Wigner transformations: Introduction

 \section{Introduction}

-Quasiprobability representations have long played a crucial role in physics bridging the gap between classical and quantum~\cite{Wigner1932}.
-Often with such representations, negativity serves as an indicator of genuinely quantum behaviour, with the fragment of quantum theory that is positively represented behaving more classically~\cite{KenfackZyczkowski2004}.
+Quasiprobability representations serve as a bridge between classical and quantum descriptions of physical systems, with negativity serving as an indicator of genuinely quantum behaviour and the fragment of quantum theory that is positively represented behaving more classically~\cite{Wigner1932,Hudson1974,KenfackZyczkowski2004}.

 Gross' discrete Wigner function~\cite{Gross2006,Gross2008}---a quasiprobability representation for systems of odd-dimensional qudits---has been particularly useful in describing quantum computations in the magic state model.
 In fact, Veitch et al.~\cite{VeitchEmerson2012} showed that negativity in this representation is a necessary condition for a quantum computational advantage over classical computation.
 This result is obtained by defining an efficient classical simulation algorithm for magic state quantum computations that applies whenever the input state of the quantum circuit has a nonnegative representation.
 In the last decade, many other quasiprobability representations have been defined which also exhibit this property~\cite{DelfosseRaussendorf2015,PashayanBartlett2015,HowardCampbell2017,KociaLove2017,RallKretschmer2019,RaussendorfZurel2020,SeddonCampbell2021}.